The Devil in Booger Hollow

 Growing up in suburban Charleston, West Virginia, the state capital, James Sinclair couldn't think of a job he either could do or want to do.
 He could never be a physician, a lawyer, or even a school teacher.
 He didn't want to be a salesman like his father, work in a store, a factory, an office, or on a construction site.
 So, after high school he joined the Army and served a tour in Vietnam as a military police officer.

 Following his discharge from the Army in 1970, James acquired a job as an investigator for a divorce lawyer in Charleston.
 He spent the next couple of years tailing cheating spouses, peeking into windows, taking surveillance photographs and digging up dirt on behalf of his employer's clients.
-He told his parents who wanted him in college that he worked as a paralegal in the offices of a prestigious Charleston law firm.
-They were not impressed, and told him so.
-Self esteem was not high up on the list of James Sinclair's personality traits.
+This experience confirmed his already low opinion of mankind.
+James' employment history with the lawyer would have been spotless had he not, while in a tree, dropped the firm's high speed camera.
+His parents, who wanted him in college, voiced their disgust at his line of work.
+A low, filthy business he father called it.
+As a boy James sought their approval but eventually became indifferent to them and their expectations.
+They would have to live with their disappointment.

 In 1973, the 23-year-old applied for and received a West Virginia private investigator's license.
-He qualified because he was over 21, had a high school degree, a West Virginia driver's license, and no criminal record.
-The fact he didn't have any investigative training or experience wasn't disqualifying.
-He had, however, read a couple of Erle Stanley Gardner's Perry Mason novels.
-He figured that his inability to connect with people would somehow be an investigative asset.
+He qualified because he was over 21, had a high school degree, a valid West Virginia driver's license, and no criminal record.
+The fact he didn't have investigative training or much experience in the field didn't disqualify him from acquiring the license.
+He figured his inability to personally connect with people made him dispassionate and rational, investigative assets.

-As a private investigator just starting out, James barely made enough money to pay his rent, his car expenses, food, and his yellow page ad.
+As a private investigator just starting out, James barely made enough money to pay for his rent, car expenses, food and yellow page listing.
 He couldn't afford an office, so he met his clients in their homes or at a popular coffee shop downtown.
-Once he started making a few bucks he'd buy a brief case.
+If business didn't pick up soon he'd find something else.
+Although as a teenager he had read a couple of Perry Mason novels and watched "Dragnet" on TV, it wasn't as though he'd spent his childhood dreaming of becoming a private eye.

 On May 3, 1974, P. I. Sinclair received an important telephone call.
 A woman named Bailey Collins wanted a private eye to find her missing 28-year-old daughter.
 Mrs. Collins and her husband, residents of Clay County 50 miles southeast of Charleston, had raised enough money from friends and family to afford, for at least a couple of months, a private investigator.

 Mr. and Mrs. Collins lived in a farm house down the road from a village called Booger Hollow.
-The backcountry community featured a pentecostal church, a feed store, an abandoned movie theater, a used car lot, a service station/general store, a cluster of houses, and the Blue Moon Estates trailer court.
-The only traffic light hadn't functioned since 1960.
-The Lykes Funeral Home was the most impressive structure in town.
-In Booger Hollow, one had to die in order to climb the real estate ladder.
+The backcountry community featured a Pentecostal church, a feed store, an abandoned movie theater, a used car lot, a service station/general store, a cluster of modest homes, and the Blue Moon Estates trailer court.
+The only traffic light in town hadn't functioned since 1960.
+The Lykes Funeral Home stood as the most impressive structure in town.
+In Booger Hollow, one had to die in order to move a few rungs up the real estate ladder.

 Seated at the kitchen table, P. I. Sinclair listened as Mrs. Collins, with her husband looking on, provided him with the background information he would need to begin his inquiry into their only daughter's disappearance.